 Replacing the wrong sensor will cost you time and money.
 So, it is crucial that when your vehicle oxygen sensors are not working properly, you simply locate the spoilt ones and replace them.

-You can easily locate oxygen sensors using the following methods:
+You can easily locate O2 sensors using the following methods:

 - By using the OBD2 scanner